eduardogdc/SheetsKeywords/README.md

 A: Access a Sheet from Google Drive

-B: Down contents of Sheet as list of keywords
+B: Download contents of Sheet as list of keywords

 ## Prerequisites